 Revive Eco collects coffee grinds from independent and chain cafes in the city and uses them to produce bio-oils for use in cosmetics, pharmaceuticals, and food and drink.

-Glasgow Coffee Festival 2018 organised by Dear Green Coffee was the first coffee festival globally to ban disposable cups, saving 18,000 cups and composting waste coffee grounds.
+Glasgow Coffee Festival 2018 organised by Dear Green Coffee was the first coffee festival globally to ban disposable cups, saving 18,000 cups and compostingcompostingMicrobial breakdown of organic matter in the presence of oxygen. waste coffee grounds.

 Graven, an independent design studio in Glasgow has partnered with Spreng Thomson, communications specialists, to pilot a circular design led programme with local SMEs.